rackerlabs/docs-cloud-cdn/rst/dev-guide/getting-started/using-Rackspace-CDN.rst

 .. _gsg-using-Rackspace-CDN:

-Using the API directly by using cURL
+Create and manage a service
 -----------------------------------------------

-The main purpose of this guide is to get you started quickly with Rackspace CDN.
-To help you accomplish this goal, this section contains simple examples for some basic Rackspace CDN requests that you will commonly use.
+You can use the simple examples in the following sections for basic Rackspace CDN requests that you will commonly use to create and manage a service by using Rackspace CDN API operations.
 Example requests are provided in cURL, followed by the response.

+Before running the examples, review the :ref:`Rackspace CDN concepts<concepts>`.

 For more information about all Rackspace CDN operations, see the :ref:`API reference <api-reference>`.